WeTechHK/Universal-BCOS-DOC/source/advance/pow/mining/index.md

 ## The mining algorithm {#mining-algorithm}

-Ethereum Mainnet only ever used one mining algorithm - ['Ethash'](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/ethash/).
+Universal BCOS Mainnet only ever used one mining algorithm - ['Ethash'](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/ethash/).
 Ethash was the successor to an original R&D algorithm known as ['Dagger-Hashimoto'](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/dagger-hashimoto/).

 [More on mining algorithms](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/).